 Bake and cool the cake.
 Once the banana snack cake has finished baking, remove and let cool in the pan for 5 minutes.
 Place another pan or wire rack with wax paper on top and flip the cake out.

 Assemble the cake.
-Cut the cooled cake in half widthwise.
-Spread one half of the cake with frosting and place the other half on top.
+Cut the cooled sheet cake in half widthwise.
+Spread one half of the cake with frosting and place the other half of the cake on top.

 Cut the cake in half again widthwise.
 Then cut each of those into 5 cakes making a total of 10 snack cakes.